mattboyer/sqbrite/README.rst

 Heuristics
 ++++++++++

 The SQLite file format doesn't keep track of where deleted records start and end within a leaf page's freeblocks.
 This means that ``sqbrite`` needs a mechanism to find out where record headers start.
 This is achieved by means of regular expressions specific to tables in known databases.
-These regular expressions and the offset that separates matches from the first byte in a well-formed header are stored in a user-editable JSON file. ``sqbrite`` aims to ship with heuristics for popular SQLite databases, so *do* send pull requests if you've got good results with your heuristics.
+These regular expressions and the offset that separates matches from the first byte in a well-formed header are stored in a user-editable JSON file.
+``sqbrite`` aims to ship with heuristics for popular SQLite databases, so *do* send pull requests if you've got good results with your heuristics.

 Features
 --------

 - Export all records to CSV or reinject "undeleted" records into a copy of the database
 - Extensible heuristics - just add entries to ``~/.local/share/sqbrite/sqbrite.json``!
-- ``sqbrite`` can recover records from within active B-tree table leaf pages or from Freelist leaf pages
+- ``sqbrite`` can recover records from within active B-tree table leaf pages or from former table-leaf Freelist pages.

 Limitations
 -----------